 Filming rats and bats in the urban jungle of Amsterdam

-If I have learned anything since I started working in the marketing team at Axis Benelux last year, it is that our cameras can serve many purposes other than security.
+If I have learned anything since I started working in the marketing team at Axis Benelux, it is that our cameras can serve many purposes other than security.
 Axis solutions can be quite useful for improving a business’ efficiency, or helping enhance the sustainability practices of an entire city.
 The extent of the camera’s usefulness and range of applications became very clear to me when Ignas van Schaick, a Dutch movie producer, contacted me through one of our partners with a very special request.

 A few years ago, Ignas and director Mark Verkerk made an amazing and award winning documentary called ‘The New Wilderness’ in Hollands nature reserve the Oostvaardersplassen.
 This documentary was applauded worldwide for the fantastic and epic image quality, showing animal life throughout the four seasons.
 It was incredible to watch the wild horses in this wilderness that was only a 1.5 hour drive away from my home.